ChrisForti/server-engine/README.md

 # React + Express + TypeScript + Vite

 This is a repo of my self hosted server engine, utilizing the [Rasberry pi](https://github.com/ChrisForti/self-hosting-on-raspi).
-Built with a super awesome [template](https://github.com/kensonjohnson/react-express-vite-template), "incase you missed the link up top"s.
+Built with a super awesome [template](https://github.com/kensonjohnson/react-express-vite-template), "incase you missed the link up top".

 ## Features